thoughtbot/berghs_api_course/README.md

 ### Logging in to Instagram

-Before we can get photos from the Instagram API, we need to ask the people visiting our Web site to log in to their Instagram account.
+Before we can get photos from the Instagram API, we need to ask the people visiting our Web site to log in to their Instagram account and give our Web site permission to access their information.

 Edit your `berghs_instagram.rb` file so that it looks like this: